mreineck/ducc/README.md

 ### Installation

-In the following, we assume a Debian-based distribution.
-For other distributions, the "apt" lines will need slight changes.

-DUCC and its mandatory dependencies can be installed via:
+DUCC can be installed using a simple `pip` invocation.

-    sudo apt-get install git python3 python3-pip python3-dev python3-pybind11 pybind11-dev
+    pip3 install --user ducc0

+This will download the source package and compile it to a binary that is optimized for the host CPU, but will probably not run on other computers with slightly different CPUs.

+At the cost of performance (typically factors of 1.5 to 2) it is possible to generate a binary which will work on all CPUs of a given architecture (e.g. x86_64).
+This can be done via

-    pip3 install --user git+https://gitlab.mpcdf.mpg.de/mtr/ducc.git
+    DUCC0_OPTIMIZATION=portable pip3 install --user ducc0

-NOTE: compilation of the code will take a significant amount of time (several minutes).
-Binary packages are deliberately not made available, since much better performance can be achieved by compiling the code specifically for the detected target CPU.
+NOTE: compilation of the code can take a significant amount of time (several minutes).

 Installing multiple versions simultaneously